 A continuation of MUSI 2915.
-Registration, but not participation, is restricted to students in the B.Mus.
+Registration, but not participation, is restricted to students in the B.Mus. program.

-program.
 Graded Sat/Uns.

-throughout either the fall or winter term and participation in concerts.
+Includes: Experiential Learning Activity Prerequisite(s): third-year standing in the B.Mus. program and permission of the Ensemble Director.
+Ensemble work approximately two hours a week throughout either the fall or winter term and participation in concerts.